nororo/SLP/README.md

-# Repogitory For Substitution Label Prediction for Inferring Substitutes in Physical Retail Stores
+# Code For Substitution Label Prediction for Inferring Substitutes in Physical Retail Stores

+# Preprocessing

+# SLP-SM

+# SLP-SOP